The Donation Process

 Each organ donor has the potential to save up to eight lives through their selfless gifts.
 The heart, lungs, pancreas, kidneys, liver and intestines offer hope to those on the organ transplant waiting list.
 Donated organs restore health and extend life for those whose own organs are failing.

-When an individual passes away in a Virginia hospital, the hospital contacts its designated organ procurement organization to determine whether the patient was a registered organ, eye and tissue donor through the Donate Life Virginia Registry (by signing up online or at the DMV).
+When an individual passes away in a Virginia hospital, the hospital contacts its designated organ procurement organization (OPO) to determine whether the patient was a registered organ, eye and tissue donor through the Virginia Donor Registry (by signing up online or at the DMV).

-If the patient has made the choice during his or her lifetime to register as an organ, eye and tissue donor, our team counsels and supports the donor’s family as we honor the donor’s decision to save life.
+If the patient has made the choice during his or her lifetime to register as an organ, eye and tissue donor, the OPO counsels and supports the donor’s family as the donor’s decision to save lives is honored.
 If the patient has not made a decision, the patient’s family is invited to make the choice about donation on their loved one’s behalf.

 Eye and tissue donation is an incredible gift that heals many people in the United States each year.
 From heart valves that repair congenital heart defects to ligaments that restore mobility and corneas that give the gift of sight, tissue and eye donation offers hope and healing for many.